starfederation/datastar/site/static/md/reference/attribute_plugins.md

 ### Attribute Casing

-<em>`data-*` attributes are [case-insensitive](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/data-*)</em>.
+<em>`data-*` attributes have special casing rules.

+[According to the HTML specification](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/data-*)</em>, all `data-*` atttributes (not datastar the framework, but literally any time a data attribute appears in the DOM) are case in-sensitive, but are converted to [camelCase](https://developer.mozilla.org/en-US/docs/Glossary/Camel_case) when accessed from JavaScript by libraries such as datastar.

+This fact is a common source of misunderstanding for new datastar users.
+Datastar handles casing of data attributes in two ways:

-The keys used in attribute plugins that define signals, such as `data-signals-*`, are converted to [camelCase](https://developer.mozilla.org/en-US/docs/Glossary/Camel_case) (`data-signals-my-signal` defines a signal named `mySignal`).
+1. **Signal Names**: the keys used in attribute plugins that define signals (`data-signals-*`, `data-computed-*`, `data-ref-*`, etc), are, by default, converted to camelCase.
+For example, `data-signals-my-signal` defines a signal named `mySignal`.
+You would use the signal in a [datastar expression](/guide/datastar_expressions) as `$mySignal`.

-The keys used by all other attribute plugins are are converted to [kebab-case](https://developer.mozilla.org/en-US/docs/Glossary/Kebab_case) (`data-class-text-blue-700` adds or removes the class `text-blue-700`).
+2. **All other attribute plugins**: the keys used by all other attribute plugins are, by default, converted to [kebab-case](https://developer.mozilla.org/en-US/docs/Glossary/Kebab_case).
+For example, `data-class-text-blue-700` adds or removes the class `text-blue-700`, and `data-on-rocket-launched` would react to the event named `rocket-launched`.

-You can use the `__case` modifier to convert between camelCase, kebab-case, snake_case, and PascalCase, or alternatively use object syntax when available.
+You can use the [`__case` modifier](#modifiers) to convert between camelCase, kebab-case, snake_case, and PascalCase, or alternatively use object syntax when available.

+For example, if a web component exposes an event `widgetLoaded`, you would use `data-on-widget-loaded__case.camel` to react to it.
+Whereas, if you wanted to use a signal named `my-signal` then you would use the kebab modfier: `data-signals-my-signal__case.kebab`.

 ## Core Plugins